General Submission Guidelines

 The Jesus Review

 We are seeking pieces that thoughtfully engage with popular culture or current events from a theological perspective.
-What would Jesus think of the TV show you find yourself watching week after week, the CD all the kids in your youth group are listening to, the latest Broadway hit, or a current NY Times bestseller?
+What would Jesus think of the TV show you find yourself watching week after week, the music all the kids in your youth group are listening to, the latest Broadway hit, or a current NY Times bestseller?
 What sort of a theological perspective could you shed on the latest political hot topic?
 Submissions may also occasionally include reviews of materials specifically of interest to young clergy women.
 Successful submissions may be affirming or critical, without devolving into self-righteousness.

 The Single Rev’s Guide to Life

 We are looking for witty, poignant, and honest essays about being a single young clergy woman.
 Anecdotes and reflections from a first-person perspective are encouraged, and may be humorous or serious.
-Possible topics might include meeting people in a new community, navigating the dating world as a pastor, dealing with loneliness, declining unwanted advances, and maintaining personal boundaries.
+Possible topics might include meeting people in a new community, navigating the dating world as a pastor, dealing with loneliness, and maintaining personal boundaries.

 Holy Ghost Grab Bag